orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 One of the mobile phones in the market had a stick like pointer in the middle and it was very suitable for Avinash.
 If someone placed that mobile in his hands, he was able to control it with the stick interface.
-So, we got the idea of connecting the mobile via blue-tooth to the laptop cursor, so that the scrolling of the book can be controlled.
-But the mobile which we got was slippery and also it required its cover to be removed in order to expose the middle stick interface properly.
-Buying a new mobile and tearing it down just to use the pointer was not effective.
+So, I got the idea of connecting the mobile via blue-tooth to the laptop cursor, so that the scrolling of the book can be controlled.
+But the mobile which I got was slippery and also it required its cover to be removed in order to expose the middle stick interface properly.

+Tearing down a mobile just to use the pointer was something I daringly tried, but proved, not effective.

 We did try with controlling the cursor, but it was simply inefficient given the limited control which Avinash could exercise on his mobile phone.

 Third Accessibility Device - A very small infra-red mouse
 ---------------------------------------------------------